MDGarcia1985/DC-Motor-Control/README.md

 - Never exceed motor voltage rating
 - Ensure proper heat dissipation for L293D
-- Use current-limiting resistors for RGB LED
+- Use 330Ω current-limiting resistors for RGB LED
+- Install capacitors for noise suppression and stability
 - Connect all grounds together
 - Do not draw motor power from Arduino 5V pin